Tenuous truce in Gaza as Islamic Jihad, Israel differ on terms | Malay Mail

 Neither the hostilities nor efforts to halt them shifted the dynamics of the underlying core conflict.

-While Hamas has been open to long-term truces, like Islamic Jihad it refuses to accept permanent coexistence with Israel.
+While Hamas has been open to long-term truces, it refuses, like Islamic Jihad, to accept permanent co-existence with Israel.

 Gazans are seeking to end years of an Israeli-led blockade.
-Refugees from the 1948 war of Israel’s founding and their descendants make up most of the two million Palestinians in Gaza and want the right to return to their families’ former lands.
+Refugees from the 1948 war of Israel's founding and their descendents make up most of the 2 million Palestinians in Gaza and want the right to return to their families' former lands.

-Israel rejects this as demographic suicide and sees no means of making peace as long as Hamas and Islamic Jihad are armed.
+Israel rejects that as demographic suicide and sees no means of making peace as long as Hamas and Islamic Jihad are armed.

 Katz said there would be no change to Israeli military policy in Gaza, contradicting the assertion of Islamic Jihad.

-Markets in Gaza reopened as life returned to normal, though people expressed mixed feelings about the truce.
+Markets in Gaza reopened as life returned to normal, although people expressed mixed feelings about the truce.

 “We responded and made clear our blood was not shed in vain.
 Also a truce is good because we don't want our people to suffer more under the blockade,” said one resident, Mohammad Al-Smairi.